fastlane/fastlane/internal/notes/ci_and_developer_config.md

 This is also why Linux parallelism looked weak earlier in this document, 1.8x against macOS's 3.7x.
 That was not Linux having less to overlap, it was a split built from the wrong numbers.

-Timings now live in `internal/spec_timings.<platform>.json`, and the workflow has a `record_timings` input, `macos`, `linux` or `both`, which runs the suite once in a single process on that runner and uploads the file to be committed.
+Timings now live in `internal/spec_timings.<platform>.json`, and the workflow has a `record_timings` input, `macos`, `linux`, `windows` or `all`, which runs the suite once in a single process on that runner and uploads the file to be committed.
 Nobody needs the hardware to fix the balance for a platform they do not have.

 `deliver/spec/upload_metadata_spec.rb` is now the thing to look at on Linux: 27.1s of a 113s suite, 24% of it, and identical on both platforms.
 Four workers cannot go below it however well balanced, which is most of the 12% that remains.